Notice: You MUST read this policy then click on the "I Agree" below to continue.

 - Harassment is defined as the persistent annoyance of another user or the interference of another user's work.
 Harassment includes, but is not limited to, the sending of unwanted mail, Trojan horses, logic bombs, trapdoors, backdoors, viruses and worms.

-5. Monitoring - BCC reserves the right to review any material on user accounts and to monitor file server space.
+BCC reserves the right to review any material on user accounts and to monitor file server space.
 The system administrator has the right to restrict or terminate network and Internet access at any time for cause.
 The system administrator further has the right to monitor network activity in any form that it sees fit to maintain the integrity of the network.

-6. No Warranties - BCC makes no warranties of any kind, whether express or implied, for the service it is providing.
+BCC makes no warranties of any kind, whether express or implied, for the service it is providing.
 BCC will not be responsible for any damages a user suffers.
 This includes loss of data resulting from delays, no-deliveries, misdeliveries, or service interruptions cause by BCC negligence or by the user's errors or omissions.
 Use of any information obtained via the Internet is at the user's own risk.
 BCC specifically denies any responsibility for the accuracy or quality of information obtained through its services.
 All users need to consider the source of any information they obtain and consider how valid that information may be.

-7. Procedures for Use
+IX.
+Procedures for Use

-- Student users must sign-in legibly on the appropriate log each time they use the network.
+- Student users must sign-in legibly on the appropriate log each time they use the network

 - Users shall not play games or use the computer resources for other non-academic activities.

-8. Encounter of Controversial Material - On the Internet it is impossible to control the content of data and a user may discover controversial materials.
+On the Internet it is impossible to control the content of data and a user may discover controversial materials.
 If you feel you are being harassed or the system is being used in an inappropriate manner, it is your responsibility to notify the systems administrator.
 BCC shall not be held liable for any decision to restrict or regulate access to Internet materials nor for the student's encounters, access, or use of any inappropriate or controversial material.

-9. Network Etiquette - All users are expected to abide by the generally accepted rules of network etiquette.
+All users are expected to abide by the generally accepted rules of network etiquette.
 These include, but are not limited to, the following:

 - Do not reveal your personal address or phone numbers of students or colleagues.